Rove Formation: Endangered flora

 Topographically this is the Rove Slate Bedrock Complex Landtype Association.
 The sedimentary and diabase rocks are calcareous; they produce a more basic, nutrient-rich soil compared to the poorer soils typical of the Canadian shield.
 The Royal River drains Royal Lake [which is about 1.2 km east of South Fowl Lake] into John Lake, both in Minnesota.
 The relatively rich soils, particularly in the Royal River drainage area, along with steep, moist, north-facing cliffs provide the habitat for these rare plants.
 For over a century this landtype association has been recognized as being ecologically and botanically unique; it harbors a rare assemblage of plants, including the rarest plants in Minnesota.
 Virtually all of the known sensitive plant species in this landscape association occur on the north side of the cliffs or in the Royal River drainage.

 Six vascular plants are unique in that they are at the extreme edge of their range or are disjunct from the main range of their species.
 They are the Maidenhair spleenwort (Asplenium trichomanes L.), in Minnesota six small populations of 20 to 40 plants have been found in the Rove area; Ross's (or Short) sedge (Carex rossii), only three populations are known to exist in the Rove area; Large-leaved sandwort (Moehringia macrophylla or Arenaria macrophylla), evidence indicates that this is a very rare species with limited distribution and restrictive environmental needs; Sticky locoweed (Oxytropis borealis var. viscida), is restricted to a single cliff in Cook County; Encrusted saxifrage (Saxifraga paniculata ssp. neogaea), 11 populations are known to exist in the Rove formation; and Smooth Woodsia (Woodsia glabella), there are small, isolated populations in the Rove Formation.

 During two sensitive plant surveys conducted in June and July 2003, and July 2004, a Superior National Forest sensitive plant, Canada Yew (Taxus canadensis), was found; and a state-listed species of concern, Blunt-fruited sweet cicely (Osmorhiza depauperata), has only four populations within 30 km of each other.
-Minnesota's Department of Natural Resources lists these vascular plants as being threatened: Rocky Mountain woodsia (Woodsia scopulina ssp. laurentiana), there are few isolated populations in the formation; and Holboell's rock-cress (Boechera retrofracta or Arabis holboellii var. retrofracta), rare in Ontario and Minnesota.
+Minnesota's Department of Natural Resources lists these vascular plants as being threatened: Rocky Mountain woodsia (Physematium scopulinum ssp. laurentiana), there are few isolated populations in the formation; and Holboell's rock-cress (Boechera retrofracta or Arabis holboellii var. retrofracta), rare in Ontario and Minnesota.
 Minnesota's Department of Natural Resources lists the Nodding saxifrage (Saxifraga cernua) as endangered, one source refers it to being "very rare" and that Cook County has Minnesota's single colony with about a dozen plants – the entire population occupies less than a 1 m2 – so it is vulnerable to singular events which would alter its habitat.